History of Buddhism - Gotama's Story

 The most obvious result was the creation of a Buddha idol.
 First he looked like a wandering Greek God.

-Later the Buddha sat down in countless variations of Lotus position.
+Later the Buddha sat down in countless Yoga-variations of Lotus position.

-Similarly important in the history of Buddhism were the Greek style discourses, the councils.
+Similarly important in the history of Buddhism were the meetings and Greek style discourses, the councils about the Buddha's teachings.

 Sectarian factions of Buddhism